dan323/functional-by-annotations/README.md

 ## Algebraic Structures

-An algebraic structure is a set of operations defined over a type or set of types
+An algebraic structure is a set of operations defined over a type or set of types.
+Methods of super-types also count towards the annotation being implemented.

 ### Semigroup